Your postgraduate Genomic Medicine offer-holder hub

 Why study Genomic Medicine at Birmingham?

-- Leading experts - You will be taught by clinicians and scientists who are leading experts in their field from the University of Birmingham, the Birmingham Women’s and Children's Hospitals and University Hospital Birmingham.
+- Leading experts - You'll be taught by clinicians and scientists who are leading experts in their field from the University of Birmingham, the Birmingham Women’s and Children's Hospitals and University Hospital Birmingham.

 - 100,000 Genomes Project – The West Midlands Regional Genetics Laboratory and the University of Birmingham have made major contributions to the pioneering 100,000 Genomes Project.

-- Meet patient group representatives – You will also meet patient group representatives to learn about the impact of genomic medicine from the patient's viewpoint.
+- Meet patient group representatives – You'll also meet patient group representatives to learn about the impact of genomic medicine from the patient's viewpoint.

 Don't forget to accept your offer and pay your deposit